 In a split estate, a property’s surface rights and mineral rights are split between different individual owners.
 Split estates are very common on properties with valuable mineral rights.
-Split estates can divide the mineral rights and surface rights ownership between two parties, or even divide mineral rights among many different owners.
+Split estates can divide these rights and surface rights ownership between two parties, or even divide these rights among many different owners.

 Learn more about split estates in oil and gas.

-If you are looking for a short answer, then yes, mineral rights are valuable.
-Mineral rights that claim ownership to natural resources can be sold for a large lump sum or leased in exchange for oil and gas royalties.
+If you are looking for a short answer, then yes, these rights are valuable.
+Mineral rights that claim ownership of natural resources are subject to selling.
+It is for a large lump sum or leased in exchange for oil and gas royalties.

-With that said, some mineral rights can be worth virtually nothing.
-It is tough to claim that mineral rights are always going to be valuable, because there are many parts of the country that do not contain valuable resources below the surface.
+With that said, some of these rights can be worth virtually nothing.
+It is tough to claim that these rights are always going to be valuable because there are many parts of the country that do not contain valuable resources below the surface.
 Learn more about mineral rights valuation.

 The Difference Between Producing and Non-Producing Mineral Rights

-If there are currently minerals being extracted and sold from your property, then you own producing mineral rights.
+If there are currently minerals under extraction and on the sell list from your property, then you own producing these rights.
 If there is no mining or drilling activity of any kind, then it is classified as non-producing.

-Although these definitions are somewhat obvious, these terms are commonly used in mineral rights negotiations to help determine the value of the asset.
+Although these definitions are somewhat obvious, these terms are commonly used in these rights’ negotiations to help determine the value of the asset.
 Learn more about producing and non-producing mineral rights.

-How Do I Determine the Value of My Mineral Rights?
+How Do I Determine the Value of These Rights?

 If you own producing mineral rights, then it is fairly easy to determine their value.
 If resources are currently being sold from the property, the cash flow, drilling stages, property size, and expected lifetime royalties can be considered and analyzed using real numbers in real time.

-On the other hand, non-producing mineral rights are a bit harder to calculate.
-Non-producing mineral rights are also valued by the size of the plot, but also by the land’s history and surrounding areas.
-If there have been valuable resources explored or drilled on your land or in neighboring territories, then you may have potentially valuable non-producing mineral rights.
+On the other hand, non-producing are a bit harder to calculate.
+Non-producing have a value by the size of the plot, but also by the land’s history and surrounding areas.
+If there have been valuable resources explored or drilled on your land or in neighboring territories, then you may have potentially valuable non-producing.

-Can I Sell Land and Keep My Mineral Rights?
+Can I Sell Land and Keep These Rights?